paths-erc/docs/schema/index.md

 by the PAThs' team (Julian Bogdani) and is available in PDF format in [PAThs’ website](http://paths.uniroma1.it).

-If you are looking for the user & reader guide please go to [db-handbook/README](../db-handbook/README).
+If you are looking for the user & reader guide please [follow this link](/handbook/).

 The current database engine used by PAThs is [Sqlite](https://www.sqlite.org/),